There are three criteria for assessing housing need within a community (CMHC):

 Housing provided on a rent-geared-to-income basis through direct capital or operating subsidies from any order of government.

 Core Need Income Thresholds (CNIT's) are established on an annual basis by Canada Mortgage and Housing Corporation and Alberta Housing and Urban Affairs.
 Households with annual incomes equal to or less than CNIT are said to have insufficient income to afford the on-going costs of suitable and adequate rental units in their area.
 Incomes below this level may be eligible for rental subsidies.
-For more information, visit Alberta Housing & Urban Affairs's CNIT information (PDF).
+For more information, visit Alberta Housing & Urban Affairs' CNIT information.